tkiraly/spec/spec.md

 - The octet order for all multi-octet fields is little endian and

-- EUI are 64 bits integers and are transmitted as little endian.
+- EUI are 8 bytes multi-octet fields and are transmitted as little endian.

+- By default RU bits are set to zero

 # 2 Introduction on LoRaWAN options